Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/06 - Continuous Integration and Deployment/README.md

   - Creating a CI pipeline using ConcourseCI for the engineering team to run tests when a commit is checked in, tag successful builds
   - Configuring the CI pipeline to build and tag docker images containing the successful build and push it to a container registry
   - Configuring the pipeline to deploy successful images to a test namespace on Kubernetes
-2. A post describing how to use the blue-green deployment strategy

 **Objectives**